netconf-wg/transaction-id/draft-ietf-netconf-transaction-id.md

 ## Candidate Datastore Transactions

-When working with the (or a) Candidate datastore, the txid validation happens at commit time, rather than at individual edit-config or edit-data operations.
+When using the (or a) Candidate datastore, the txid validation happens at commit time, rather than at individual edit-config or edit-data operations.
 Clients add their c-txid attributes to the configuration payload the same way.
 In case a client specifies